Igramoz/PcBuilds/README.md

 </div>

-<h3>General Info<h3>
+<h3>General Info</h3>

-PcBuilds is a WebApp that enables users to create a customized computer.
+PcBuilds is a web application that allows users to create and share their pc builds, it provides a way to search for components and compare them, it also provides a way to get the best prices for the components.

 <br>